TVenus

 Venus is represented as a chart body for position, motion, aspect, and timing calculations.

-This object row does not publish Venus-specific interpretation, dignity judgment, condition scoring, or predictive doctrine.
+- This object page does not publish Venus-specific interpretation, dignity judgment, condition scoring, or predictive doctrine.
 Use narrower doctrine and rule pages for those claims.

 Source texts